 Headquartered in Huntsville, Alabama, the group's influence impacts notaries in all sixty-seven Alabama counties by sponsoring events (primarily training and information sessions) in a variety of cities and maintaining an active online (internet) presence.

 Don't be fooled.
 Notaries for Alabama's scope of influence isn't limited to only helping notaries.
-Notaries for Alabama enjoys being an important resource to parents, students, caregivers, homeowners, educators and legal professionals who require notary services, or have questions about the notarization process.
+Notaries for Alabama enjoys being an important resource to the residents and businesses who require notary services, or have questions about the notarization process.

 To be added to our mailing list, send us a message (below) and we'll make sure you're included in our member communication.